-A member may place an IOLTA account only in an IOLTA-eligible institution.
+A licensee may place an IOLTA account only in an IOLTA-eligible institution.
 The State Bar will maintain a list of IOLTA-eligible institutions.

-Rule 2.118 No change to other duties and obligations of a member
+Rule 2.118 No change to other duties and obligations of a licensee

-Nothing in these rules shall be construed as affecting or impairing the duties and obligations of a member pursuant to the statutes and rules governing the conduct of members of the State Bar including, but not limited to, provisions of Rule 4-100 of the Rules of Professional Conduct requiring a member to promptly notify a client of the receipt of the client's funds and to promptly pay or deliver to the client, as requested by the client, the funds in the possession of the member which the client is entitled to receive.
+Nothing in these rules shall be construed as affecting or impairing the duties and obligations of a licensee pursuant to the statutes and rules governing the conduct of licensees of the State Bar including, but not limited to, provisions of Rule 1.15 of the Rules of Professional Conduct requiring a licensee to promptly notify a client of the receipt of the client's funds and to promptly pay or deliver to the client, as requested by the client, the funds in the possession of the licensee which the client is entitled to receive.

 Chapter 3.
-Duties of an IOLTA Eligible Institution
+Duties of an IOLTA eligible institution